DarkArtistry/nano-tia/README.md

 And [Eric Lu](https://www.linkedin.com/in/ericluwj/?originalSubdomain=sg) the first person that gave me a chance to work as a software engineer and thought me many advance modules, and let me handled task that gradually built my confidence as a software engineer.

+### So It didn't work out..

+#### few things I realised

+1. just the night after my submission, I met a fellow software engineer friend(i met him in Starbucks where i usually study/work) whom enlightened me that the word press api can be queried with a wp-json/2.0/?pages=X

+2. Also, I didn't actually refactored my codes to reflect my understanding of DRY (Don't Repeat Yourself) Principles.
+But there was really too much work I had on hand for my current position and i just wanted to clear this assignment.

+3. But still Lester was kind enough to share with me this [article, React Anti-Patterns: Props in Initial State](https://medium.com/@justintulk/react-anti-patterns-props-in-initial-state-28687846cc2e) which did make my understanding concrete.

+### Finally, I would still like to complete this project. maybe i will dig somemore time this week. :D

+#### To Be Continued...

 ## <a name="#Available_Scripts">Available Scripts</a>